informalsystems/hermes/relayer-framework/docs/technical_background.md

 `SimpleTime` trait, then there are more options out there that we can try out and switch easily.

+It is also worth noting that it doesn't matter whether the concrete types `AppContext` and `BasicPerson` can have private fields or public fields.
+Since the components do not have access to the concrete types, all concrete fields are essentially private and can only be exposed via trait methods.

 Finally, we define an `instances` module to encapsulate the witness of satisfying all dependencies required from `AppContext` to implement the `Greeter` components: